ORIGINALLY POSTED 24th NOVEMBER 2016

 Ironically, the first full session will likely be the most painful, as I’ll have the highest amount hairs to treat.
 However, I’m sure you can withstand any pain for twenty minutes if you can just mentally get yourself into the right place.
 Right?
 Right?
 That’s the main mission now.
 Getting through the first session.

-Pain, Tears, and Chanting happened during Session 1 which took place on November 28th 2017 *gulp*
+There was Pain, Tears, and Chanting during Session 1 which took place on November 28th 2017 *gulp*